 The apple industry is a treasure trove of material.
 Pulp discarded after juicing; secondly as well as misshapen “ugly” apples are fodder for leather.
 The result?
 A PETA-approved ‘leather’ like this one from Samara.
 It’s also the base of the new watch bands from Samsung.
 And Coperni is using it, too.

-Cactus is soft yet durable – so already, it has some of the hallmarks that make it suitable as a leather alternative.
+Cactus is soft yet durable, so already, it has some of the hallmarks that make it suitable as a leather alternative.
 As a desert plant, cacti don’t require much water.
 Desserto is making leather from cactus.
-The Mexican startup recently debuted its leather made for car interiors alongside BMW, and its apparel leather featured in the Amber Valletta-designed bag for Karl Lagerfeld.
+The Mexican startup recently debuted its leather made for car interiors alongside BMW, and its apparel leather featured in the Amber Valletta-designed bag for Karl Lagerfeld, and in the first vegan leather penny loafers from G.H.
+Bass.

 Coconuts can do anything.
 From yogurt to meat to leather, too.
 Malai, a startup in India, has devised a way to grow bacterial cellulose from coconut water.
 The resulting biocomposite can then be crafted into a leather-lookalike that’s tough enough for everythng from shoes to bags.
 “I wanted to create and develop methods and materials that didn’t have such a negative impact on our environment.
 The idea with Malai is to create a vegan alternative to leather that is eco-friendly to make and dispose of,” founder Zuzana Gombosova told the Hindustan Times.